 \section{Hi-BCD: A multimodal dataset for building change detection between height map and optical image}

 .
 Table \ref{table-data_compare} presents a concise comparison of existing change detection datasets, encompassing both single-modal and multimodal datasets.
-There is a substantial volume of bi-temporal 2D image datasets available, supporting high-resolution, high-frequency, and multi-class change analysis.
+A substantial volume of bi-temporal 2D image datasets available, supporting high-resolution, high-frequency, and multi-class change analysis.
 Despite the abundance of single-modal datasets, limited research has ventured beyond 2D change detection using multimodal data.
-The {\bf Shuguang} dataset used in \cite{chen2022unsupervised} contains a pair of SAR and optical image for detecting 2D construction change.
-The constraint of a small sample size dictates that the majority of methods can only be developed from an unsupervised standpoint.
-For {\bf multimodalCD} \cite{zhang2019change}, it incorporates multi-view image-based and ALS-based point clouds, which are transformed into DSMs to detect binary 2D changes exclusively.
-However, it confines its focus to 2D changes within small tile sizes, even though it contains beyond-2D information.
-For {\bf 3DCD} \cite{marsocci2023inferring}, it employs bi-temporal images to identify not only binary building changes but also variations in height.
-However, the resolution of height change is merely half that of 2D changes, and it exclusively classifies binary changes.
-To establish a new foundation for change detection that leverages multimodal inputs and simultaneously outputs semantic and height changes, we create the Hi-BCD dataset, which provides generously sized tiles and offers both high-resolution 2D and 3D semantic change maps.
+The {\bf Shuguang} dataset used in \cite{chen2022unsupervised} contains a pair of SAR and optical images for detecting 2D construction change.
+The constraint of a small sample size dictates that {most} earlier methods can only be developed from an unsupervised standpoint. {The} {\bf multimodalCD} \cite{zhang2019change} {dataset} incorporates multi-view image-based and ALS-based point clouds, which are transformed into DSMs to detect binary 2D changes exclusively.
+However, it confines its focus to 2D changes within small tile sizes, even though it contains beyond-2D information. {The} {\bf 3DCD} \cite{marsocci2023inferring} {dataset} employs bi-temporal images to identify not only binary building changes but also variations in height.
+However, the resolution of height change is merely half that of 2D changes, and it exclusively classifies binary changes. {To establish a new foundation for change detection, we introduce the Hi-BCD dataset.
+It leverages multimodal inputs to simultaneously output semantic and height changes, providing generously sized tiles and high-resolution 2D and 3D semantic change maps.}